rohan-darji/ECC_Assignment_03/README.md

 ![Untitled](https://github.com/rohan-darji/ECC_Assignment_03/blob/main/Images/docker_02.png)
 As we can see the images of both Server and Client have been created in the docker desktop using the commands as mentioned in the assignment.

-## Next is cretaing the container and running on docker
+## Next is creating the container and running on docker

 ### server run command